MarcoIeni/cargo-assist/README.md

 ### 3️⃣ Use a GitHub App

 Generate a GitHub token with a GitHub App.
-With this approach, the GitHub App will be the author of commits.

 Here's how to use a GitHub App to generate a GitHub token: